-A familiar face at CTU from her time in the Development Office, Sam Bowns now devotes her energy full time to activism for the ordination of Women Deacons.
-She has held a leadership role for the Congregation of St. Joseph in Cleveland, preached at multiple parishes throughout the Midwest and co-facilitated a retreat in San Francisco on “Women’s Restoration to the Diaconate,” the second of its kind.
+A familiar face at CTU from her time in the Development Office, Sam Bowns devoted her energy in her final years to activism for the ordination of Women Deacons.
+She held a leadership role for the Congregation of St. Joseph in Cleveland, preached at multiple parishes throughout the Midwest and co-facilitated a retreat in San Francisco on “Women’s Restoration to the Diaconate,” the second of its kind.
 Her work and journey have been featured in the National Catholic Reporter, CatholicWomenPreach.com and on PBS.

 Gioacchino Campese, MA ’96

 Gioacchino is a prime example of CTU’s strong commitment to the church’s universal mission.
 His interest in mission is not simply academic but is combined with a strong, practical commitment to service.
 After receiving his MA at CTU, Gioacchino completed the doctorate in missiology at the Pontifical Urbaniana University in Rome.
 Before that he worked for several years at the Casa del Migrante en Tijuana on the Mexico/US border.
 He currently teaches in the Pastoral theology and Human Mobility at the Pontifical Urbaniana University and directs Casa Scalabrini 634, a center that practices the culture of welcoming and integration among refugees, migrants and native Italians.